 A prevalent claim is that we are in a knowledge economy.
-In this work, we take the view that what characterises a knowledge economy is the growing importance of human capital in productive processes [Foss, 2005: 8] and the increasing knowledge intensity of jobs [1].
-In addition, an increasingly influential argument is that the division of labour is becoming complex and firms can be viewed as networks of knowledge nodes [2], that is, sets of interacting individuals with key skills and competencies.
+In this work, we take the view that what characterises a knowledge economy is the growing importance of human capital in productive processes (Foss, 2005: 8) and the increasing knowledge intensity of jobs (Hodgson, 1999: 183).
+In addition, an increasingly influential argument is that the division of labour is becoming complex and firms can be viewed as networks of knowledge nodes (Foss, 2005: 9), that is, sets of interacting individuals with key skills and competencies.
 Such networks crystallises firm-specific knowledge and provide ground upon which firms build their heterogeneity.
 The fact that the knowledge content of jobs increases raises questions concerning emerging organisational forms.

-Hodgson [1], for example, suggests that the lack of managerial control on knowledge-based jobs, especially when knowledge is tacit and cannot be codified, impairs and bounds the appliance of traditional employment contracts [1:193].
+Hodgson (1999), for example, suggests that the lack of managerial control on knowledge-based jobs, especially when knowledge is tacit and cannot be codified, impairs and bounds the appliance of traditional employment contracts (1999: 193).
 Hodgson proposes that the nature of contracts evolves along with the evolution of the distribution of bargaining power.
-As a matter of fact, employers maintain a de iure ownership of produced goods or services and of the physical means of production but these latter have a decreasing impact in a firm's value-creation processes [1: 194].
-On the other hand, employees have got ownership on knowledge-based means of production and have and increasing control on production processes [1: 208].
+As a matter of fact, employers maintain a de iure ownership of produced goods or services and of the physical means of production but these latter have a decreasing impact in a firm's value-creation processes (1999: 194).
+On the other hand, employees have got ownership on knowledge-based means of production and have and increasing control on production processes (1999: 208).

 Yet, firms maintain ownership on the mechanisms of knowledge accreditation, which increases rents extracted from knowledge-based jobs.
 For example, the brand Microsoft allows to extract rents from the jobs of many computer scientists and IBM brand allows extracting rents from the jobs of information system experts and consultants.
-Along similar lines, Porter Liebeskind [3] advises that firms have institutional capabilities that protect knowledge from expropriation and imitation thereby creating unique knowledge assets [3: 104].
+Along similar lines, Liebeskind (1996) advises that firms have institutional capabilities that protect knowledge from expropriation and imitation thereby creating unique knowledge assets (1996: 104).

 Firm-specificity is a further characteristic of knowledge-based jobs that contributes to influence the evolution of employment relations.
-Learning processes are largely grounded upon exchange of tacit knowledge [4] [5] in groups of actors working together [6] [7].
-Thus, knowledge-based jobs require workers to invest in firm-specific learning; in exchange, workers might want security and long-term employment [1: 248].
-On the other hand, if by learning-by-doing processes, workers develop unique ways to perform tasks, the emergence of idiosyncratic jobs makes internal labour markets an efficient organisational mode [8].
+Learning processes are largely grounded upon exchange of tacit knowledge (Polany, 1962; Nelson and Winter, 1982) in groups of actors working together (Aoki, 1990; Teece and Pisano, 1994).
+Thus, knowledge-based jobs require workers to invest in firmspecific learning; in exchange, workers might want security and long-term employment (Hodgson, 1999: 248).
+On the other hand, if by learning-by-doing processes, workers develop unique ways to perform tasks, the emergence of idiosyncratic jobs makes internal labour markets an efficient organisational mode (Williamson, Watcher and Harris, 1975).

-Capitalising on the resource-based view of the firm [9] [10] [11] [12] [13] [15] [16], we assume that firms have incentives in integrating firm-specific, unique networks of scarce skills which fit the requirements of the competitive environments they are embedded into.
+Capitalising on the resource-based view of the firm (Penrose, 1995; Wernerfelt, 1984; Barney, 1986, 1989; Reed and DeFilippi, 1990; Conner, 1991; Mahoney and Pandian, 1992), we assume that firms have incentives in integrating firm-specific, unique networks of scarce skills which fit the requirements of the competitive environments they are embedded into.
 We also assume that workers select jobs on the base of wage and security.
 That is, workers, aware of the idiosyncratic nature of their knowledge-jobs, prefer long-term contracts rather than short-term employment agreements.

 We address how the evolving nature of jobs, namely the knowledge content of jobs, produces ambiguous and partially counterbalancing effects on hiring policies and emerging organisational forms.
-To explore the issue, we are inspired by scholars who have addressed how strategic resources management affects competence exploitation [16] [17] and by [16] that the dynamics of competence adaptation are strictly connected with the processes, for example, hiring or rewarding, that influence organisational demography.
+To explore the issue, we are inspired by scholars who have addressed how strategic resources management affects competence exploitation (Ulrich and Lake, 1990; Lado and Wilson, 1994) and by Harrison and Carroll's advise (1991) that the dynamics of competence adaptation are strictly connected with the processes, for example, hiring or rewarding, that influence organisational demography.